shaneHighPeek/jOY-dinner-date-app/STATUS.md

 3. **Open in web**: Press `w` when Metro is ready
 4. **Test flow**:
    - Click "Sign In Anonymously"
-   - Should see "Welcome to jOY" screen
+   - Should see "Welcome to Dinner Without Debate" screen
    - Click "Get Started"
    - Should navigate to Name & Avatar screen (not crash)